MapsPeople/docs/src/content/map/live-data/live-data-in-practice.md

 }
 ```

-Define an objective-c method `togglePosition()` that will receive events from your `positionButton`.
+Define an Objective-C method `togglePosition()` that will receive events from your `positionButton`.
 In this method create a `position` Topic Criteria and call `togglePosition` with the button and the Topic Criteria.

 ```swift
 @objc func togglePosition(button:UIButton) {